Initiating Portfolios in Your School

 reviewed as the students produce the artifacts.

-Should this be done at each grade level in a formative manner?
+done at each grade level in a formative manner?

 Yes.

-How should these reviews be tracked?
+these reviews be tracked?

 Each year, the homeroom